conzxo/audio-trim/README.md

 -  Output Directory: Created a "trimmed" folder within the current working directory to store output files.
 - CLI Integration: Added argparse for command-line argument parsing.
 - Silence Detection: Modified the Slicer class to only trim silence without adding a "_trimmed" suffix.
 - Audio Length Enforcement: Introduced a function to pad or truncate audio to a fixed length (default: 8 seconds).
-(DOESN'T WORK YET)
 - No Filename Changes: Ensured output filenames remain unchanged (no "_trimmed" suffix).

 ## What I use this script for: